 - Sometimes, contractors and sureties can shorten the time to file the lawsuit.
 Remember that there is one year from your last work on the project to file one.
 You will get a notice in the mail or a lawsuit shortening the time.
 Be very aware of those notices because usually it is either shortened to 60 days, which is what you will get in the mail.
 Or it could be shortened to 20 days if you get served with a lawsuit.
 You have to be very careful because if you do not timely respond to those claims by filing your own lawsuit, you will lose your claim against the payment bond.

-The surety says they are still investigating and then one year and around a month after, which is the last work on the project by the person, the surety sends a letter saying that they reviewed the claim but denied it because now it is time barred.
+What happened here was the surety said they were still investigating and then one year and around a month after, which is the last work on the project by the person, the surety sent a letter saying that they reviewed the claim but denied it because now it was time barred.
 The person thought that the back and forth was producing results.
 But they were just waiting her out.
 The year passes, the claim was denied, and the person was left without a recourse.
 So be very careful.

-If you have t been able to shake the money loose on your own by hassling them for 60 days, you need to hire a construction lawyer to file a lawsuit to collect that debt for you.
+If you have not been able to shake the money loose on your own by hassling them for 60 days, you need to hire a construction lawyer to file a lawsuit and collect that debt for you.
 Be very careful of unsolicited requests made upon you.
 It is seen a lot in collection agencies out of Texas.
-They will tell you that they will be able to get you paid, that it won’t cost you anything and that they have some inside track.
+They will tell you that they will be able to get you paid, that it will not cost you anything and that they have some inside track.
 All of these unsolicited offers to pay you and collect your debt, are scams.

 Unless you have a business reason, you should not delay in collecting your bond claim, lien claim, or any other collection efforts that you have.
 It is not like wine and does not get better with age.
 It gets much harder to collect your debts, the older they are.